 Mild times of the growing season

-Plants are most vulnerable to powdery mildew when temperatures range between 60°F and 80°F. Powdery mildew thrives in shady areas and does not need humidity in order to germinate.
-In fact, many strains prefer a dryer climate and growing area, since water or rain can wash away spores.
+Plants are most vulnerable to powdery mildew when temperatures range between 60°F and 80°F. Powdery mildew thrives in shady areas and does not need humidity to germinate.
+Many strains prefer a dryer climate and growing area since water or rain can wash away spores.

 The spring is an especially sensitive time for powdery mildew infestations because as soon as temperatures are steadily above 60°F, spores start releasing rapidly.